Environmental Market Opportunities

 Case Study: Apple

-In February 2016, we served as lead left book runner for Apple Inc.’s landmark $1.5 billion, seven-year green bond tranche, the first from a U.S. tech company and the largest by a U.S. corporate to date.
-Apple’s green bond helped demonstrate how businesses can help lead in driving environmental impact.
-The proceeds from the offering are being used to fund renewable energy, energy efficiency and green materials projects.
-The Apple green bond won Environmental Finance’s corporate green bond of the year award for 2016.
+In June 2017, we served as lead left bookrunner for Apple’s $1 billion second green bond and in February 2016, we served as lead left book runner for Apple Inc.’s landmark $1.5 billion, seven-year green bond tranche, the first from a U.S. tech company and the largest by a U.S. corporate to date.
+Apple’s green bonds have helped demonstrate how businesses can help lead in driving environmental impact.
+The proceeds from the offerings are being used to fund renewable energy, energy efficiency and green materials projects.
+Apple’s inaugural green bond won Environmental Finance’s corporate green bond of the year award for 2016.

 Case Study: MTR Corporation